Mark Frost (darts player)

-Mark Frost (born 23 October 1971) was an English professional darts player from Stoke-on-Trent.
+Mark Frost (born 23 October 1971) is an English former professional darts player from Stoke-on-Trent.
 He played in Professional Darts Corporation (PDC) events and used the nickname Frosty The Throw Man for his matches.
-This is not his profession.
-He works as a scaffolder.

 Career

 Frost made his televised debut at the 2008 Stan James World Matchplay, where he qualified through the PDC Pro Tour order of merit.
-He faced Raymond van Barneveld in the first round and put up a good fight, leading on a number of occasions and even led 9-8, eventually losing in a tie-break 11-9 to the five-time World Champion.
+He faced Raymond van Barneveld in the first round and put up a good fight, leading on a number of occasions and even led 9–8, eventually losing in a tie-break 11–9 to the five-time World Champion.

 Mark lost 3 sets to 0 against Gary Anderson in the World Darts Championship 2017 first round in his debut in the competition.